-Another new approach in treating melanoma is gene therapy.
+Another new approach in treating skin cancer in Melbourne is gene therapy.
 It involves the insertion of normal genes into cells to replace the defective genes causing cancer metastasis.

 This is the use of drugs to kill the cancer cells.
 The drugs are given in cycles, where a treatment period is followed by a recovery period before beginning another treatment period.
 Some of the drugs used are carmustine, tamoxifen, cisplatin, or dacarbazine.
-Combination regimens are generally used in the management of melanoma.
+Combination regimens are generally used in the management of skin cancer in Melbourne.

-- Avoid excessive exposure to the sun, especially during peak UV hours (10am to 4pm).
+Avoid excessive exposure to the sun, especially during the peak UV hours (10am to 4pm).

-- Consult your doctor if you have moles that bleed or sunburn-associated sores that will not heal.
+Consult your skin doctor in Melbourne if you have moles that bleed or sunburn-associated sores that will not heal.